Reading

 Children begin their journey as developing readers by following the Little Wandle systematic synthetic phonics programme in YR and Y1.
 This teaches them the relationships between letters and sounds which is the basis for all reading and writing through daily phonics sessions and group reading three times a week.
 Please see our Phonics page for more information.

 Whole class reading sessions are used to develop children’s skills as readers from Y1 to Y6.
 During these sessions children are exposed to age related texts and reading is explicitly taught.
-We are developing a focus on vocabulary to ensure the children are exposed to a wide variety of words to increase their own understanding and breadth of vocabulary.
-The intention is that by the Summer term 2025 all classes will be using a consistent approach to developing the children’s vocabulary skills.
+Reading sessions across the school have a focus on vocabulary to ensure the children are exposed to a wide variety of words to increase their own understanding and breadth of vocabulary.
+Children are then encouraged and supported to apply this new learning in their written work.

 Teachers have high expectations through teaching to the appropriate yearly objectives and set work appropriate to the needs of the children in their class.
 The structure of the lessons is carefully considered, including opportunities for returning to, and expanding on prior knowledge, teaching, modelling and discussion to aid understanding and support children in their independent tasks.